 Air conditioners are a bit on the expensive side in the Dominican Republic, but the ceiling and standing fans are quite affordable.
-You can also consider purchasing a dehumidifier, as high humidity is something that is normal in the country.
+You can also consider purchasing a dehumidifier, as high humidity is normal in the country.

 In case you have sensitive electronic equipment, make sure to get uninterrupted power supplies and surge protectors.
 By doing this, you will have enough time to save work on your computer in case the power fails for some reason.

 You can buy pretty much everything in Santo Domingo.
-They are many big shops with furnitures, kitchen and electronics.
+They are many big shops with furniture, kitchen, and electronics.
 We also have 2 IKEA shops where you can find nearly everything and have it delivered to your place as soon as you spend more than a certain amount.

-In order to bring your car to the Dominican Republic, you will need to pay for the import duties.
+To bring your car to the Dominican Republic, you will need to pay import duties.
 The cost of the import duties depends on the suggested retail price.
-The best case scenario is that you have owned the car for over five years and that you have all of the registration papers.
-This way, you will get 60% discount on importing your car to the Dominican Republic.
+The best-case scenario is that you have owned the car for over five years and that you have all of the registration papers.
+This way, you will get a 60% discount on importing your car to the Dominican Republic.
 There is little corruption involved in the whole process and the taxes can’t be reduced in any way.
-Of course, you should definitely check with the customs about the price before moving your car to the Dominican Republic.
+Of course, you should check with the customs about the price before moving your car to the Dominican Republic.

 The truth is that the cost of import duties is usually high, and moving your car to the country is just not worth the hassle.
-The good news, is that there are many used cars available for purchase here at fair prices.
+The good news is that there are many used cars available for purchase here at fair prices.
 Of course, you can also purchase a new car in the Dominican Republic, but that’s not cheap.
 If you are thinking of bringing a car or purchasing one here, we suggest a good old SUV.
-It will give you easy access to all the off the beaten track places that feature dozens of potholes and can seriously damage low-riding cars.
+It will give you easy access to all the off-the-beaten-track places that feature dozens of potholes and can seriously damage low-riding cars.
 Keep in mind that the Dominican Republic is known for having rainy seasons and street floods are frequent.
-An SUV is a perfect vehicle for these kind of weather conditions and also has a high resale value.
+An SUV is a perfect vehicle for this kind of weather conditions and also has a high resale value.

-Although it is not required by law in the Dominican Republic that the pet is micro chipped, it is advisable that your pet has a chip in case the animal is missing or needs to be identified.
+Although it is not required by law in the Dominican Republic that the pet is microchipped, your pet should have a chip in case the animal is missing or needs to be identified.
 Both dogs and cats need to have a health certificate at least 2 weeks before arrival.
 This certificate needs to be issued by a licensed veterinarian and pets have to be vaccinated against rabies and parvovirus.

-Depending on how long you plan to stay in the Dominican Republic, there are different visa requirements that are needed.
+Depending on how long you plan to stay in the Dominican Republic, different visa requirements are needed.
 Those who come to the Dominican Republic to visit and want to stay less than 3 months in the country, don’t need a visa.
-Just to renew their tourist card every 30 days in Santo Domingo, 2 times after their arrival.
+Just renew their tourist card every 30 days in Santo Domingo, 2 times after their arrival.

 However, those who decide to spend more than 90 days in the Dominican Republic are required to obtain an appropriate visa for their time here.

 If you are planning to move permanently to the Dominican Republic, you are obliged to apply for a '“Resident Visa”.
 Getting a permanent residency is complicated and timely for the novices but can be done very simply via a local immigration lawyer.
-And we strongly recommend to pay the fees to avoid the worries!
+And we strongly recommend paying the fees to avoid worries!

-There is an option for a fast track visa available for those with the sufficient income or the retired with a minimum monthly pension of US$ 1,500 and 1,750 for a couple.
-You may also qualify to the fast track process if you make a $US 200,000 investment into the Dominican Republic by purchasing a real estate property.
+There is an option for a fast-track visa available for those with sufficient income or the retired with a minimum monthly pension of US$ 1,500 and 1,750 for a couple.
+You may also qualify for the fast-track process if you make a $US 200,000 investment into the Dominican Republic by purchasing a real estate property.

 To have the exact & up-to-date requirements according to your nationality, please contact the consulate of the Dominican Republic in your home country.
 We’ve written a more in-depth article about it here.

 Opening a new bank account in the Dominican Republic is quite a straightforward process.
 The details of that process will vary depending on the bank and/or branch.
-When opening a bank account, you must provide a copy of your passport, letter of recommendation from the home bank and details of existing bank accounts with sources of income.
-You can open accounts in several USD, EUR and DOP.
-For real estate transaction, you’ll need a USD account and for the day-to-day living, Dominican Pesos are always welcome.
+When opening a bank account, you must provide a copy of your passport, a letter of recommendation from the home bank, and details of existing bank accounts with sources of income.
+You can open accounts in several USD, EUR, and DOP.
+For real estate transactions, you’ll need a USD account and for day-to-day living, Dominican Pesos are always welcome.

-A Dominican peso account gives you the advantage of having a credit or debit card and a cheque book, while a dollar account can only get you a transaction booklet.
+A Dominican peso account gives you the advantage of having a credit or debit card and a checkbook, while a dollar account can only get you a transaction booklet.

-Mortgages and loans are available in the Dominican Republic, but expats must be aware that interest rates are high comparatively to other countries.
+Mortgages and loans are available in the Dominican Republic, but ex-pats must be aware that interest rates are high compared to other countries.
 If you want to buy a property, the lowest rates are offered by Scotiabank.
 In 2018, they were giving loans up to 70% of the value of the property at 5 to 5.95% and up to 25 years.
-Other national banks such as El Banco Popular Dominicano, Banco Dominicano del Progreso will offer you rates hovering around 8-10%.
+Other national banks such as El Banco Popular Dominicano, and Banco Dominicano del Progreso will offer you rates hovering around 8-10%.

-The Central Bank offers Certificates of Deposits for different periods of time, with interest paid monthly into the retail bank account.
-The levels of interest depends on the amount that was invested and the duration.
+The Central Bank offers Certificates of Deposits for different periods, with interest paid monthly into the retail bank account.
+The levels of interest depend on the amount that was invested and the duration.
 But the rates are usually higher than 6%.
 For those who dare to put their money, it offers quite a good return on their investment.
-Many expats actually (partly) live off this income.
+Many ex-pats actually (partly) live off this income.

 A standard policy will cost around US$ 500 per year, with a discount if the whole family is covered.
 For elder people and those who want full coverage, it will be around US$ 1,000 to 1,500.
 Most can be paid monthly or quarterly as well as annually.
-It is extremely important to check the policy details, because they will all have a cut off at a certain age.
-Some as low as 65 and may have a maximum limit on each item, whether it be medications, in patient daily rate, doctors’ fees etc.
+It is extremely important to check the policy details because they will all have a cut-off at a certain age.
+Some are as low as 65 and may have a maximum limit on each item, whether it be medications, in-patient daily rate, doctors’ fees, etc.